0x3bfc/cloud-devTrack/Day2/README.md

 		Storage:

-				1- Backup: by cloning virtual machine 'Full backup' the same size of the source Virtual machine 2- Snapshot: copying of data index but the data still exists, if there is any change (Edit/Delete/Add) in file
+				1. Backup: by cloning virtual machine 'Full backup' the same size of the source Virtual machine
+				2. Snapshot: copying of index but the data still exists, if there is any change (Edit/Delete/Add) in file
-				   system, copy this change to snapshot, to keep track all changes in file system
+				   system, copy this change to snapshot, to keep track all changes in file system. according to processes that run on virtual machine: when user takes snapshot it follows the "Snapshot Algorithm" or Chandy–Lamport algorithm is used to track all running processes at specific time and build save all running processes states in vector where each process has list of states and communication with other processes on the system.

 Type 2: Hosted Hypervisor